 Horse Care Guidelines and the Specifics involved in Caring for a Horse

-What’s involved in caring for a horse and proper horse care for horse related problems.
+An outline of what costs are involved in caring for a horse and providing proper horse care for horse related problems.

-Some General guidelines on caring for a horse and pointers for those of you thinking of buying a horse.
+these are general guidelines on caring for a horse and basic pointers for those of you thinking of buying a horse.

 Owning a horse can be a very rewarding experience